NEDER-Hocine/Palindrome-Checker/README.md

-# Palindrome-Checker
+# Palindrome Checker

-A JavaScript tool that checks whether a given string is a palindrome.
-Includes input validation and instant results.
+A small JavaScript tool that checks if a given string is a palindrome.

+## Features
+- Real-time palindrome validation
+- Input cleaning (removes punctuation and spaces)
+- Responsive design

+## Tech Stack
+- HTML
+- CSS
+- JavaScript